majedlutfi96/genie-git/README.md

 -   **Conventional Commits**: Enforces a consistent and readable commit history.
 -   **Customizable**: Configure the AI model, API key, and message specifications to fit your needs.
 -   **Exclude Files**: Easily exclude files from the diff to fine-tune your commit message.
+-   **Clipboard Integration**: Copy commit messages directly to your clipboard for easy pasting.
+-   **Context-Aware**: Provide additional context to improve AI suggestions.

 ## Installation